hashicorp/consul/website/source/docs/agent/http/snapshot.html.markdown

 header containing the time in milliseconds that a server was last contacted by the leader node.
 The `X-Consul-KnownLeader` header also indicates if there is a known leader.
 These can be used by clients to gauge the staleness of a snapshot and take appropriate action.
-The stale mode is particularly useful from taking a snapshot of a cluster in a failed state with no current leader.
+The stale mode is particularly useful for taking a snapshot of a cluster in a failed state with no current leader.

 If ACLs are enabled, the client will need to supply an ACL Token with management